Blog

 • Practice skills in safe and controlled environments

-• See 3D models of abstract concepts superimposed on the real world
+• View 3D models of abstract concepts superimposed on the real world

-• Interact with educational content on their own devices
+• Interact with educational content on your own devices

 • Collaborate on shared AR projects